Aleppo fight a journey into unknown for rural rebels

 | ALEPPO, Syria

-ALEPPO, Syria The young rebel fighters' mission was clear: to rid an Aleppo neighbourhood of Syrian army snipers who had infiltrated rebel lines on Saturday.
+ALEPPO, Syria The young rebel fighters' mission was clear: to rid an Aleppo neighborhood of Syrian army snipers who had infiltrated rebel lines on Saturday.

 But before they had reached their target, a skirmish with government troops forced them to make a diversion, throwing the group into confusion.
 All 40 were from rural areas outside Aleppo, and none could find their way through the city streets.